yuhanwwu/ts-git-training/README.md

 The goal state of this exercise is a `main` branch that contains all of the features that are currently split onto separate feature branches. **You should not have to write or modify any code outside of the merge conflict resolution process.**

 To get familiar with git and remote git repositories, there are several different approaches you can take to resolving these conflicts.
-I'd recommend working through them in order - the first one is the most refective of the process that we'll use on the project, but the others are great practice.
+I'd recommend working through them in order - the first one is the most refective of the standard development process on a multi-developer project, but the others are great practice.

 Before starting to resolve the conflicts on each branch, it's a good idea to take a look through the changes and make sure you understand how the new code and test(s) on the branch work.